Etoricoxib-Teva, 90 mg 28 pcs

 In the combined MEDAL Program, 34,701 patients with OA or RA were treated for an average of 17.9 months (maximum 42.3 months, median 16.3 months); about 1,800 patients were treated for more than 24 months.
 MEDAL enrolled patients had a wide range of CV and gastrointestinal risk factors at baseline assessment.

 Patients with recent myocardial infarction and with aortocoronary bypass or percutaneous coronary intervention within 6 months before study inclusion were excluded.
-Gastroprotectants and low-dose aspirin were allowed in the studies.
+Gastroprotectants and low-dose aspirin were allowed in the studies. </There were no significant differences between etoricoxib and diclofenac with regard to the incidence of thrombotic CC events.
+Cardiorenal adverse events were observed more frequently with etoricoxib than with diclofenac; this effect was dose-dependent (separate results are presented below).

 The gastrointestinal (GI) and hepatic adverse events were significantly more frequent with diclofenac than with etoricoxib.
 The frequency of adverse events in the EDGE and EDGE II studies, as well as adverse events that were considered serious or required treatment withdrawal in the MEDAL study, were higher with etoricoxib than with diclofenac.